-Buying the best NAS hard drive your budget allows is an essential purchase for anyone who is using a NAS device to store their important files.
-No matter how much you spend on a NAS device, if the hard drive in it isn't up to scratch, then you could be facing wasted money, and worse, lost or damaged files.
+No matter how much you spend on a NAS device, if the hard drive (or more commonly now, SSD) in it isn't up to scratch, then you could be facing wasted money, and worse, lost or damaged files.

 To help you choose, our pick of the best NAS hard drive for small business and home office environments can be found below.
 And with our built-in price comparison tool, you can shop safe in the knowledge that you're getting the best price as well.

 The fact that it is possible to cram ten 2TB platters and 20 heads into a 3.5-inch drive package is pretty amazing.
 But Seagate achieved this using CMR technology and by replacing the atmosphere inside the drive with Helium.